Industry Trends

 Often the best time to sell is when a company has a solid record of growth, and its market is expanding.
 Buyers purchase the future, and demonstrating a solid, consistent record of sales growth will make your company attractive to potential purchasers.
 Don’t try to time the market, or assume that a buyer will be naively unaware of the state of your niche or industry in the future when the outlook is not as strong.

 A favorable economic environment, including low interest rates, is a strong factor pointing toward an advantageous sale.
 Has the business’s value increased significantly?
 An important preparatory measure to consider is having a business valuation prepared, so that you know your company’s worth if you receive an unsolicited offer to purchase your company.
+Knowing your company valuation will help you assess unsolicited offers to buy your business and make informed decisions.
 Can you take advantage of a low capital gains tax rate?
 A frothy mergers and acquisitions market, or strong activity in your space, portends to good timing for a sale.
 The key is awareness, preparation and knowledge of your company’s value.

 Does your company need new leadership to bring it to the next level, or require significant additional investment to continue growing?
 A business owner must be honest about these dynamics and determine if finding a solution is preferable to a sale of the business.
 Consider whether you wish to invest the time and effort needed.
 Perhaps your skill set, or available capital, creates limitations that you are no longer willing to develop.

 For a seller, action is key.
 Planning and taking advance steps work in favor of your business, as well as your employees.
+Review these pre-sale due diligence tips to streamline the process.
 Staying ahead keeps you in advantageous sales territory, where your company’s financial results and cost structure are positive selling points.

 Maximize the opportunity for a rewarding sale, and avoid selling because of an ill-timed event or under extreme circumstances when your company’s value may be suboptimal.
 When timing conflicts between personal and business needs, an owner needs to review their strategic plan and synthesize the best compromise between dueling priorities.